jfrabosi/Term-Project/README.md

 almost resembles a windshield wiper with a nozzle that moves along the length of the blade, allowing us to cover a wide area with two motors.
 A third motor will dispense the batter using a lead screw for precise depositing.
-A GIF of the mechanism can be seen below.
+A GIF of the mechanism can be seen above in Figure 3.

-## FULL MECH GIF

 It should be noted that the rotational-transverse design is a challenge: surely a Cartesian (X-Y) plotter would be simpler.
 But